Competence-Based Analysis of Language Models: Gradient-Based Interventions

 \section{Gradient-Based Interventions}

-We take inspiration from \citet{latentattack}, who developed a technique to perturb latent representations using gradient-based adversarial attacks.\footnote{ Notably, \citet{earlygbi} developed a similar methodology without explicit use of such attacks (see \cref{sec:relwk}). } They begin by training probe \cls$: h \mapsto Z$ to predict image classes $Z$ from latent representations $h = f_{\text{enc}}(\mathbf{x})$ of images $\mathbf{x}$, where $f_{\text{enc}}$ is the encoder of a VAE-GAN \cite{vaegan} trained on an unsupervised image reconstruction task (i.e., $f_{\text{dec}}(f_{\text{enc}}(\mathbf{x})) = \hat{\mathbf{x}} \approx \mathbf{x}$, for decoder $f_{\text{dec}}$ and reconstructed image $\hat{\mathbf{x}}$ approximating $\mathbf{x}$).
-Next, gradient-based attacks like FGSM \cite{fgsm} and PGD \cite{pgdattack} are performed against \cls in order to minimally manipulate $h$ such that it resembles encoded representations of target image class $Z = z'$ (where $Z' \neq z$, the original image class), yielding perturbed representation $h'$.
-Finally, $h$ and $h'$ are each fed into the VAE decoder to reconstruct corresponding output images $\hat{\mathbf{x}}$ and $\hat{\mathbf{x}}'$ (respectively), where $\hat{\mathbf{x}}$ resembles input image class $Z = z$ and $\hat{\mathbf{x}}'$ resembles target class $Z = z'$.
+Our goal in developing gradient-based interventions (GBIs) as a causal probing technique is to enable interventions over arbitrarily-encoded LLM representations.
+GBIs allow users to flexibly specify the class of representations they wish to target, expanding the scope of causal probing to arbitrarily-encoded properties.
+We take inspiration from \citet{latentattack}, who developed a technique to perturb latent representations using gradient-based adversarial attacks.\footnote{ Notably, \citet{earlygbi} developed a similar methodology without explicit use of such attacks (see \cref{sec:relwk}). } They begin by training probe \cls$: \mathbf{h} \mapsto z$ to predict image class $z \in Z$ from latent representations $\mathbf{h} = f_{\text{enc}}(\mathbf{x})$ of images $\mathbf{x}$, where $f_{\text{enc}}$ is the encoder of a VAE-GAN \cite{vaegan} trained on an unsupervised image reconstruction task (i.e., $f_{\text{dec}}(f_{\text{enc}}(\mathbf{x})) = \hat{\mathbf{x}} \approx \mathbf{x}$, for decoder $f_{\text{dec}}$ and reconstructed image $\hat{\mathbf{x}}$ approximating $\mathbf{x}$).
+Next, gradient-based attacks like FGSM \cite{fgsm} and PGD \cite{pgdattack} are performed against \cls in order to minimally manipulate $\mathbf{h}$ such that it resembles encoded representations of target image class $Z = z'$ (where $z' \neq z$, the original image class), yielding perturbed representation $\mathbf{h}'$.
+Finally, $\mathbf{h}$ and $\mathbf{h}'$ are each fed into the VAE decoder to reconstruct corresponding output images $\hat{\mathbf{x}}$ and $\hat{\mathbf{x}}'$ (respectively), where $\hat{\mathbf{x}}$ resembles input image class $Z = z$ and $\hat{\mathbf{x}}'$ resembles target class $Z = z'$.